oezgi/REP-Paper/README.md

 ### Is the Original Study Reproducible?

-The original study is **reproducible**, as our replicated analysis produced identical results once key methodological details were clarified.
+The original study is **reproducible**, as our reproduced analysis produced identical results once key methodological details were clarified.
 The study's findings regarding the significant reduction in home advantage during the COVID-19 pandemic were fully confirmed.

 The original study analyzed the difference in points gained at home and away across multiple leagues and seasons, highlighting a largely positive home advantage for non-COVID seasons.
 Four key analyses were performed, which were successfully reproduced in this study with exact results: